Location History:

 Collaborations

 Throughout his career, Klausz has collaborated with notable professionals in the field, including François Kotian and Yves Lucien Trousset.
-These collaborations have further enriched his work and contributed to advancements in radiographic technology.
+These collaborations have likely enriched his work and led to advancements in radiographic technology.

 Conclusion

-Rémy Klausz is a distinguished inventor whose work in radiographic technology has led to significant advancements in medical imaging.
-His innovative patents and collaborations reflect his commitment to improving imaging techniques for better diagnostic outcomes.
+Rémy Klausz is a distinguished inventor whose work in radiographic technology has led to multiple patents and significant advancements in medical imaging.
+His innovative contributions continue to impact the field positively.